SagarFieldElevate/DatabaseManagement/README.md

 Historical OHLCV data for **all** online USD spot markets is collected by `code/daily/coinbase_spot_history.py`.
-The script calls `/products` to discover every available pair, then downloads one year of daily candles via `/products/{product_id}/candles`.
-Each dataset is sorted chronologically and saved as `<product_id>_1y.csv`.
+The script calls `/products` to discover every available pair, then downloads all available daily candles (starting from 2015) via `/products/{product_id}/candles`.
+Each dataset is sorted chronologically and saved as `<product_id>_fullhistory.csv`.
 Files are uploaded to Airtable as records named "Coinbase `<product_id>` Spot History".
 Perpetual futures such as `COIN50-PERP` are skipped because they require Advanced access.

 All Coinbase scripts are executed by the intraday and daily GitHub Actions workflows.